istio/pkg/ledger/README.md

-# Legend Package Overview
+# Ledger Package Overview

-The legend package exposes the Legend interface, a key value store which provides a unique and reproducible version identifier for every combination of keys and values it has seen.
+The ledger package exposes the Ledger interface, a key value store which provides a unique and reproducible version identifier for every combination of keys and values it has seen.
 This history is stored efficiently, using a byte cache, a sparse merkle tree, and a few helper lists and maps.
 By default, history is retained indefinitely, but unnecessary versions can be removed from the history using Erase().
 Use of the merkle tree for efficient storage also means that keys must be exactly 8 bytes in length, and mumur64 hashing is used to ensure this constraint, meaning keys cannot be retrieved from the trie, only their hashes.
 If keys need to be reconstructed, a helper map can track the input key to it's hash.

 ## Sparse Merkle Trees